wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 b. as the value of an installed entry point in the `variant_plugins` group.
 The name of said entry point is insignificant.
    This is optional but recommended, as it permits variant-related utilities to discover variant plugins installed to the user's environment.

-#### Behavior stability and versioning

-The plugin should preserve backwards compatibility within its lifetime.
-In particular, variant wheels created by older versions of a plugin must remain installable with its newer versions.
-Packages should not pin to specific plugin versions, as installers are permitted to vendor or reimplement arbitrary plugin versions.
-Should installers do that, they should ensure to timely update their versions following upstream plugin releases.

-If a breaking change needs to be introduced in the plugin's output, a new package or API endpoint should be introduced.
-The old interface should remain supported for backwards compatibility.

 #### Helper classes